Madeleines are a delightful French pastry in the shape of a shell. They are a classic and as such, need nothing else with them, but a cup of tea.

 As an Amazon Associate I earn from qualifying purchases.

-You will need a special mold/tray to make these; I would recommend having two as it’s rather a pain to only make one dozen at a time.
-I bought my Madeleine Mold at Sur La Table, but I love this mini sized Madeleine pan and it’s imported from France.
+As noted above, you will need a special mold/tray to make these; I would recommend having two as it’s rather a pain to only make one dozen at a time.
+I bought my madeleine mold at Sur La Table, but I love this mini sized madeleine pan and it’s imported from France.

 UPDATE: since this is one of my earliest posts, today I’m updating my earlier photos and wanted to include that my good friend, Jill Colonna who is a “Macaron Queen” and lives in Paris, has two fabulous cookbooks, Mad About Macarons and Teatime in Paris!